sjdillon/ansible_pull/README.md

 ansible-pull runs a playbook (pulls) from a git repo and run it locally.
 It requires ansible to be installed, an entry in the ansible hosts file and a playbook in a git repo to run

 ## Purpose
-Simple yum install to test ansible-pull
+How to setup and test ansible pull

 ## Requirements
 ansible